 For example, companies that are of a sufficient scale can get interest in their own results, provided that there are other publicly traded companies in the sector.
-In this case, the media will be interested insofar as they can draw conclusions from the private company’s results about the future performance of publicly traded names.
+In this case, the media will be interested insofar as they can gain insight and draw conclusions from the private company's results about the future performance of publicly traded names.
 Accordingly, the more the private company can present its results in the context of what they mean for the wider industry, the more media will be interested.

 2. Pre-IPO investor engagement – issues, considerations, recommendations

 When is the right time to start meeting investors?
 Any meeting represents an investment of time for both sides; both sides will always want to get a return on the investment.